The Pink Sheet (circa. 1967-1969)

 This is a story about a fond Saratoga Springs memory.

-The cost of the Saratogian Pink Sheet was 15¢ a copy when I sold my first paper.
+The cost of the Saratogian Pink Sheet was 15¢ a copy when I sold my first paper around 1967.
 The Saratogian received 10¢ and the paperboy kept 5¢ plus tips.
 On an average night, I would haul in $3 to $4.
-My friends were also selling the paper.
+Five or six of my friends were also selling the paper.
 The Saratogian racing supplement came out approximately one hour after the last race of the day.
-We would all wait anxiously in the basement’s pressroom at the Lake Avenue location.
+We would all wait anxiously in Saratogian's pressroom in the basement on Lake Avenue.
 Mr. Shay was the circulation manager at the time.
 His son Bill was a professional paperboy.
-He had an afternoon Saratogian route in Greenfield Center but his August Pink Sheet route was the best.
+He had an afternoon Saratogian route in Greenfield Center for years but his August Pink Sheet route was the best.
 It encompassed several of Saratoga’s finest August establishments of the day- Spuyten Dyvil, Fasig-Tipton Sales Pavilion, the Reading Room, Siro’s Steak House, and the Lantern Lodge.
-His was the real money route, with lots of cash, big tips, and big spenders.
-Bill Jr. could rake in $10 a night leaving the rest of us jealous and half as wealthy.
+He had the real money route, with lots of cash, big tips, and big spenders.
+Bill Jr. could rake in $10 or more a night leaving the rest of us jealous and half as wealthy.

 After heading down So Broadway, I would pop into Mr. Chips’ Gideon Furniture Store, where “Poker” the owner, would instruct his brother-in-law Jim Howe to, “Pay the boy, and don’t forget the tip!”